jsdclxvi/Reforestation/README.md

-## Why should you never trust a pig with a secret?
-Because it's bound to squeal.
+## Why don't you find hippopotamuses hiding in trees?
+## They're really good at it.